Sellerant/interview-questions/backend/README.md

 We'll be working on creating a backend API that supports the following key functionalities:
 1. Workflow management (CRUD operations)
-2. Node type definitions and management
+2. Node type definitions and management, including conditional nodes and external update nodes
-3. Workflow execution engine
+3. Workflow execution engine with support for branching logic
 4. Data processing and storage
-5. Integration with external APIs
+5. Integration with external APIs (e.g., Salesforce)

 ## Interview Format